Skip to main content

 Meals

 A light breakfast is provided in the house seven days a week which includes crumpets, muffins, bread, bagels, cereals, yoghurt, juice, milk, jam, Nutella and fruit.
 Group dinners are provided at local restaurants, usually on Monday, Tuesday and Wednesday evenings.
 Students receive money through a digital disbursement to an American debit account of their choosing for five lunches and two dinners during the week.
-The funds can be used in any restauant, cafe or shop or students may withdraw cash from their card at any ATM to purchase food.
+The funds can be used in any restaurant, cafe or shop or students may withdraw cash from their card at any ATM to purchase food.
 Many budget-conscious students prepare some of their meals in the student kitchen which contains three stoves, three microwaves, four student refrigerators, and three dishwashers.

 Packing